Eric-Ward475/Class-Notes/English/English 1H/Mythology Notes/Mythology Part 1.md

 	- They experienced great sadness when the frost came to Earth and wiped out the vines and crops after the harvest

 **Demeter**
+- Goddess of Corn, the Harvest and Crops
 - Demeter is known to be older because farm fields (specifically corn) came much before vine farming was a thing
-	- Demeter is a goddess because farming crops was not seen as the duty of men, theirs was stereo-typically to act as warriors, hunters and scholars
+	- Demeter is a goddess because farming crops was not seen as the duty of men, the women typically tended the crops
-	- This does not mean that men never worked as farmers, just that the profession was generally feminine
 - The Greeks believed that at any moment Demeter could be present at any farm field, as they were her temples
 - Rather than bloody sacrifices (that men tended to enjoy) , Demeter was worshiped by the careful tending to crops
 - Her chief festival was during the harvest